onyx-and-iris/voicemeeter-compact/README.md

 ![Image of unlabelled app](./doc_imgs/nolabels.png)

 If the GUI looks like the above when you first load it, then no channels are labelled.
-From the menu, `Profiles->Load Profile` you may load an example config.
+From the menu, `Configs->Load config` you may load an example config.
 Save your current Voicemeeter settings first :).

 ### kind_id

-A _kind_id_ specifies a major Voicemeeter version.
-This may be one of:
+Set the kind of Voicemeeter, kind_id may be:

 -   `basic`
 -   `banana`